In an interview with Austin Comerton of Irish Radio Canada, Majella McAllister outlines the project:

 Grand Designs

-At Piggybank, from 11am to 12.30pm there’s a children’s designing session with Anna Dobson from Love Mo Chuisle taking inspiration from the Museum of Childhood’s exhibition on children’s clothing of yore, (and the museum’s Crolly Collection) which is on at the Bank of Ireland down the road.
+At Piggybank, from 11am to 12.30pm there’s a children’s design session with Anna Dobson from Love Mo Chuisle, inspired by te museum’s exhibition on children’s clothing of yore, (and the museum’s Crolly Collection) at the Bank of Ireland down the road.
 Anna will show a short documentary on how Irish Donegal tweed is made and children can create clothes designs using tweed pieces.
-The event is free but booking is essential.
+The event is free.

 A reading inspired by the Museum’s Hardy Boys and Nancy Drew Collection exhibition at the Lexicon will take place from 2.30pm to 3.30pm.
 No booking is required.